-Prerequisites: "C" or better in Introduction to Calculus or teacher recommendation
+Prerequisites: Introduction to Calculus

 AP Calculus AB focuses students' attention on exploring the concepts, methods, and applications of differential and integral calculus.
 This course is equivalent to the first semester of college calculus.
 Students may elect to take the AP Calculus Exam which may give them one semester college math credit.
 In this course, students will...